microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

 ## Template Solution Architecture

-This template creates all the Azure compute resources to run JBoss EAP 7.2 cluster on top of RHEL 7.7 VMSS instances where user can decide the number of intances to be deployed and scale it according to their requirement.
+This template creates all the Azure compute resources to run JBoss EAP 7.2 cluster on top of RHEL 7.7 VMSS instances where user can decide the number of instances to be deployed and scale it according to their requirement.
 The following resources are created by this template:

 - RHEL 7.7 VMSS instances
 - 1 Load balancer